vikramsatale/Data-Science/README.md

 # Data-Science
-I worked on some case studies while completing Data Science course with TuteDude.
+I worked on some projects and case studies while completing Data Science courses, internships, etc.
+I have stored all those Data Science and case studies in this repository.